 All USA students who plan to participate in a study, research, internship or work abroad opportunity must contact the Office of International Education for information on program advising and approval procedures.

 Center for Continuing Education and Conference Services

-CCE offers programs emphasizing education for the working professional in form of seminars, workshops, conferences, and training modules.
+The CCE offers continuing education programs for the working professional in the form of seminars, workshops, conferences, and short-term courses.
 University faculty, along with field experts, actively participate in the development and instruction of these programs.
-CCE staff members focus on meeting the needs of our regional community partners by assisting them in building human capital.
+Staff members focus on meeting the needs of our regional community partners by assisting them in building human capital.

 USA Baldwin County Campus